Colons and Semicolons

 When Not to Use a Semicolon

-A semicolon cannot be used when there is a dependent clauses linking to a dependent or independent clause.
-In this case, we use a comma, not a semicolon.
+A semicolon cannot be used when a dependent clause is linked to a dependent or an independent clause.
+In this case, a comma is used, not a semicolon.
 Here are the examples:

 Since she was lost, her mother was worried sick.